Book of Dede Korkut

-For the Turkic peoples, especially people who identify themselves as Oghuz, it is the principal repository of ethnic identity, history, customs and the value systems of the Turkic peoples throughout history.
-It commemorates struggles for freedom at a time when the Oghuz Turks were a herding people, although "it is clear that the stories were put into their present form at a time when the Turks of Oghuz descent no longer thought of themselves as Oghuz."
-From the mid-10th century on, the term Oghuz was gradually supplanted among the Turks themselves by Turcoman (Turkmen); this process was completed by the beginning of the 13th century.
+The Dede Korkut is the principal repository of ethnic identity, history, customs and the value systems of the Oghuz throughout history.
+It commemorates struggles for freedom when the Oghuz were a herding people although "it is clear that the stories were put into their present form at a time when the Turks of Oghuz descent no longer thought of themselves as Oghuz".
+From the mid-10th century onward, the term Oghuz was gradually supplanted among the Turks themselves by Turkoman.
+The process had been completed by the early 13th century.
 The Turcomans were those Turks, mostly but not exclusively Oghuz, who had embraced Islam and begun to lead a more sedentary life than their forefathers.
-In the 14th century, a federation of Oghuz, or, as they were by this time termed, Turcoman tribesmen, who called themselves Ak-koyunlu established a dynasty that ruled eastern Turkey, Azerbaijan, Iraq and western Iran.
+In the 14th century, a federation of Turcoman tribesmen, the Aq Qoyunlu, established a confederation centered in eastern Turkey, Azerbaijan, Iraq and western Iran.